Ten-Cent Beer Night

-Six days earlier, the Indians and the Rangers had been involved in a widely-publicized bench-clearing brawl; the game therefore drew a rowdy and belligerent crowd.
-As the game proceeded, on-field incidents and massive alcohol consumption further agitated the audience, many of whom threw lit firecrackers, streaked across the playing field, and openly smoked marijuana.
+Six days earlier, the Indians and the Rangers had been involved in a widely publicized bench-clearing brawl; the game therefore drew a rowdy and belligerent crowd.
+As the game proceeded, on-field incidents and massive alcohol consumption further agitated the crowd, many of whom threw lit firecrackers, streaked across the playing field, and openly smoked marijuana.
 Most sober fans departed early, leaving an increasingly drunk and unruly mob behind.
 Continued degradation of the game culminated in a riot in the ninth inning when fans rushed the field.
-Players were forced to protect themselves with bats while retreating from the field.
-Chief umpire Nestor Chylak declared the game to be forfeited in Texas' favor due to the mob's uncontrollable behavior.
+Players were forced to protect themselves with their bats while retreating from the field.
+Chief umpire Nestor Chylak declared the game to be forfeited in Texas's favor due to the mob's uncontrollable behavior.